Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 Once the boys quit the products, the gynecomastia resolved.
 The scientists understandably branded both lavender oil and tea tree oil as endocrine (hormone) disruptor extraordinaires…

-The study already means nothing, and the good name of lavender oil was restored entirely by this study which used far higher doses of 4% and 20%.
-Lavender oil was rubbed into rat skin and no estrogenic effects were observed at either dosage.
+The study already means nothing, and the good name of lavender oil was restored entirely by this study, which used far higher doses of 4% and 20%.
+Lavender oil was rubbed into rat skin, and no estrogenic effects were observed at either dosage.

-4% is the standard dosage for essentials oils, but some of the fantastic acne studies (coming soon) used dosages as low as 0.1%.
+4% is the standard dosage for essentials oils, but some of the promising acne studies (coming soon) used dosages as low as 0.1%.
 Effectively, exceeding the necessary dosage by 40 to 200 fold was still hormonally safe.
 The dosages were 1000 times higher than in the dreaded soaps of the three boys.

 Why it’s great for acne – the first power